jest7/GettingandCleansingDataCourseProj/CodeBook.md

 * subject_train.txt - Subject Number information for the training data
 * y_train.txt - Activity data for the training subjects

+The dataset contains the following variables:
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial Angular velocity from the gyroscope.
+* A 561-feature vector with time and frequency domain variables.

 ## Data Prep
 Each file above was imported into the r environment.
 Following the import, activity labels were appended to the test and training raw data files.
 The Activity, Subject, and Activity Description files were appended to each data set to provide a complete set of information for each subject per activity.